Candid With Cancer #8 – My Second Cancer Diagnosis

 Thomas Ashley details his battle against AML as part of a new weekly blog

-Birmingham City's charity work with Cure Leukaemia is set reach new heights this month.
-Ahead of International Nurses Day on Saturday May 12th, Blues are aiming to fund a Cure Leukaemia specialist research nurse for a year.
+Birmingham City’s charity work with Cure Leukaemia is set to reach new heights this month.
+Ahead of International Nurses Day on Saturday, May 12th, Blues are aiming to fund a Cure Leukaemia specialist research nurse for a year.

 Cure Leukaemia, the Club’s official charity partner, has set a target of £45,000 – the cost to fund a nurse at the Centre of Clinical Haematology at the Queen Elizabeth Hospital, Birmingham.

 The nurse will give blood cancer patients, that have exhausted standard treatments for the disease, access to potentially life-extending or life-saving clinical trials.

 To achieve the target, Blues are offering fans the opportunity to add £1 to their ticket purchase price for Sunday’s final home match of the season against Fulham.
 In addition, all funds raised at the 2018 Birmingham City Awards on 7th May will also contribute towards the campaign.

 £10,500 has already been raised through the Club’s overseas golf event in March and fans can donate what they can via Cure Leukaemia’s BCFC JustGiving page.

 “To potentially have a Birmingham City Cure Leukaemia funded nurse is fantastic,” said Xuandong Ren, BCFC Chief Executive and Director.